zLuoManhwas/Kangaroo-256bits/README.md

 # Pollard's kangaroo for SECPK1

-A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
+Pollard's same Kangaroo Interval ECDLP solver for SECP256K1 (based on the VanitySearch engine) But without the 128-bit limitation, it now supports 256 bits.
+YW\
-**This program is limited to a 125bit interval search.**
+**This program is "NOT" limited to a 125bit interval search it now supports 256 bits.**

 # Feature